KazeemHamzat/NHSEngland-IG-BACKUP/backup/guides/NHS-England-FHIR-Implementation-Guide/Home/Terminology/ValueSets-and-CodeSystems.page.md

 This is the list of ValueSets and CodeSystems defined for use within the NHS England Implementation Guide.

 Other ValueSets are usable if the binding strength is defined as extensible.
-<br>Additional guidance is available on <a href="https://simplifier.net/guide/UK-Core-Implementation-Guide-STU3-Sequence/Home/Terminology/ValueSetsandCodeSystems.page.md?version=current" target="_blank">UK Core ValueSets and CodeSystems</a> index page.
+<br>Additional guidance is available on <a href="https://simplifier.net/guide/UK-Core-Implementation-Guide-STU3-Sequence/Home/Terminology/ValueSetsandCodeSystems.page.md?version=current" target="_blank">UK Core ValueSets and CodeSystems</a> web page.
 <br><br>

 <style>